-In the Primary Division, teachers ensure that students understand the importance of completing their own work and have "age-appropriate expectations and practice regarding references, citations, quotations and paraphrasing," (IBO, 2014 p.
+In the Primary Division, teachers ensure that students understand the importance of completing their own work (Appendix E) and have "age-appropriate expectations and practice regarding references, citations, quotations and paraphrasing," (IBO, 2014 p.
 8).
-In addition, EIS students (both Primary and Secondary) are bound to their respective Digital Responsible Use Agreements (Appendices C and D).
+In addition, EIS Primary students are bound to their Digital Responsible Use Agreements (Appendix C).
 Students in their final year of Primary participate in the PYP Exhibition, a culmination of their learning and the learning process.
-Students in their final year of Primary are required to sign an agreement stating they understand what "plagiarism" and "collusion" are, and agree to honour the EIS Academic Honesty Policy (Appendix A).
+Students in their final year of Primary are required to sign an agreement stating they understand what "plagiarism" and "collusion" are and agree to honour the EIS Academic Honesty Policy (Appendix A).